- Sports and Recreation»

 University of Wisconsin Football Fans at Camp Randall Stadium

 Wisconsin Badgers Football Success

-University of Wisconsin Badgers football was resurrected in 1990, and it has had great success since then..
+University of Wisconsin Badgers football was resurrected in 1990, and it has had great success since then.
 In the 1990s Wisconsin went to the Rose Bowl three times and won.
-The Badgers returned to the Rose Bowl following the 2010 season, and they went once again to Pasadena on January 2, 2012 to face the Oregon Ducks.
+The Badgers returned to the Rose Bowl following the 2010 season, and they went once again to Pasadena on January 2, 2012, to face the Oregon Ducks.
 Since 1990 Badger football has been in the hands of head coaches Barry Alvarez, Brett Bielema, Gary Anderson and presently Paul Chryst.
-While Alvarez was coach from 1990 through the 2005 season, Wisconsin finished with a 118-73-4 record and went to 11 bowl games.
-Coach Bielema had an outstanding 60-18 record from 2006 through 2012 and took the Badgers to a post season bowl game every year.
-Gary Anderson took the Badgers to two post season games 2013-2014, and the present coach Paul Chyst had a 10-3 record in 2015 and also took Wisconsin to a bowl game.
+While Alvarez was the coach from 1990 through the 2005 season, Wisconsin finished with an 118-73-4 record and went to 11 bowl games.
+Coach Bielema had an outstanding 60-18 record from 2006 through 2012 and took the Badgers to a post-season bowl game every year.
+Gary Anderson took the Badgers to two postseason games 2013-2014, and the present coach Paul Chryst had a 10-3 record in both 2015 and 2016 and also took Wisconsin to two bowl games.

 The Motion W Representing University of Wisconsin

 Keys to University of Wisconsin Football Success